United Kingdom and the American Civil War

 British intervention was likely only in co-operation with France, which had an imperialistic venture underway in Mexico.
-By early 1863, intervention was no longer seriously considered, as Britain turned its attention elsewhere, especially toward Russia and Greece.
+The possibility of recognizing the Confederacy was brought up in the summer and fall of 1863 in response to offensives in the east and west, but the Union victory at the Battle of Antietam and Republicans holding on in the 1862 midterms discouraged such moves.
+By 1863, intervention was no longer seriously considered, as Britain turned its attention elsewhere, especially toward Russia and Greece.
 The costly and controversial Crimean War (October 1853 to February 1856) was in the still-recent past, at the outbreak of the American conflict.
 The United Kingdom had major commitments in British India in the wake of the Indian Rebellion of 1857.
 France had major imperial ambitions outside of the Western Hemisphere, and was considering or had already commenced military ventures in Morocco, China, Vietnam, North Africa, and Italy.

 A long-term issue was the sales of arms and warships to the Confederacy.
-Despite vehement protests from the US, Britain did not stop the sales of its arms and its shipyard (John Laird and Sons) from building two warships for the Confederacy, including the CSS Alabama.
-Known as the Alabama Claims, the controversy was partially resolved peacefully after the Civil War when the US was awarded $15.5 million in arbitration by an international tribunal only for damages caused by the warships.
+Despite vehement protests from the US, Britain did not stop the sales of its arms and warships for the Confederacy, including the CSS Alabama.
+The Alabama Claims were partially resolved peacefully after the Civil War when the US was awarded $15.5 million in arbitration by an international tribunal only for damages caused by the warships.

 In the end, British involvement did not significantly affect the outcome of the war.
 The US diplomatic mission, headed by Minister Charles Francis Adams Sr., proved to be much more successful than the Confederate missions, which were never officially recognized by Britain.